NiamhOL/Data-Representation-2020-Project/README.md

  ![image](https://raw.githubusercontent.com/NiamhOL/Data-Representation-2020-Project/main/Flask.PNG)

-2. Copy the url to the web browser: to view the membership should appear like :http://127.0.0.1:5000/membership.html   to view the general website http://127.0.0.1:5000/Meducatehome.html  and using the tabs we can navigate through the different tabs
+2. Copy the url to the web browser: to view the membership should appear like :http://127.0.0.1:5000/membership.html   to view the general website http://127.0.0.1:5000/Meducatehome.html, it should be possible to navigate through the different pages in the website.